 Summer Solar Viewing

-Astronomy doesn't stop just because the dark nights of winter have gone.
-During the summer months we open the observatory during the day (typically a Sunday afternoon) and invite members of the public to come along and view the Sun, our nearest star, using a dedicated and totally safe Solar telescope with hydrogen alpha filter.
-Dates can be found in our programme though these events are obviously subject to weather conditions.
-These events do not require pre-booking.
+Astronomy does not come to a halt just because the dark winter evenings have passed.
+During the summer, we open the observatory during the day (usually on a Sunday afternoon) and allow the public to come to see the Sun, our nearest star, through a dedicated and completely safe Solar telescope with a hydrogen-alpha filter.
+Dates can be seen in our calendar, although these events are obviously subject to weather.
+There is no need to make a reservation for these activities.

 We are always keen to support national and international events such as National Astronomy Week, National Science and Engineering Week, or the International Year of Astronomy.
 During these events it is highly likely we'll run supporting themed events at the observatory.

-Of course, sometimes the skies are kind and there is an unusual event or discovery, such as the Transit of Venus or appearance of comet Hale-Bopp; again you'll probably find we have events to make these heaven sent opportunities available to the public.
+Of course, sometimes the skies are kind and there is an unusual event or discovery, such as the Transit of Venus or the appearance of comet Hale-Bopp; again you'll probably find we have events to make these heaven-sent opportunities available to the public.

 Keep an eye on Our Programme for details of special events.